isaacSennerholt/sudelity/README.md

 To Sudelize is to participate consciously in the constant shaping of shared experience — adjusting presence in ways that sustain mutual legibility and respect.
 Sudelism doesn’t impose rules; it clarifies the contours of influence we already navigate.

-Rather than offering prescriptions, Sudelism provides a lens: one that sharpens our ability to perceive how subtle actions — silence, tone, posture, timing — affect the unfolding atmosphere.
-It trains ethical precision not by decree, but by awareness.
+Rather than offering prescriptions, Sudelism provides a lens — one that sharpens our ability to perceive how presence shapes shared experience.
+It brings attention to the ongoing act of balancing what’s familiar to oneself with what’s familiar to others — through language, movement, timing, tone, silence, and more.
+It trains ethical precision not by decree, but through awareness.

 To practice Sudelism isn’t to obey, but to notice.
 To respond.
 And to refine — again and again.